About The Citizen Complaint Authority

 CCA has three components:

-- a Board of six citizens appointed by the mayor and approved by City Council
+- a Board of seven citizens appointed by the mayor and approved by City Council

 - a full-time Director with support staff